Gain a Practical Qualification in IT from home.

 Most courses simply don't keep up to date; but if you learn the fundamentals across a wide enough swathe of the industry, from people who are not only teachers, but also practicing programmers and technicians; you have the capacity to be part of the changes that are moving the IT industry forward.

-Our courses may not be perfect but they are structured and delivered to prepare our graduates for the uncertain, yet exiting future.
-This is a substantial and broad based diploma.
-Graduates from our diplomas have been exceptionally successful for decades.
-They are not the same as what you find elsewhere; but they are focussed on what you need to develop an outstanding future in the industry.
+Our courses are structured and delivered to prepare our graduates for the uncertain, yet exiting future.
+This is a substantial and broad based course.
+Graduates from our courses have been exceptionally successful for decades.
+They are not the same as what you find elsewhere; but they are focused on what you need to develop an outstanding future in the industry.

 To obtain this qualification you need to complete all assignments and pass exams in 14 modules.
 In addition you need to provide proof of attendance at 100 hours of industry meetings such as professional association committee meetings, seminars, conferences or trade shows.

-Note that each module in the Associate Diploma In Information Technology is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 2 in Information Technology is a short course in its own right, and may be studied separately.

 Files & Folders